Anonymous-Au/FACMIC/README.md

     client_2/
     client_3/
 ```
 We provide a divided BrainTumor dataset to simplifiy your implementation.
-Note that there maybe exist small variations due to the seeds settings (numpy, torch, etc).
+Note that there maybe exist small performance variations due to the seeds settings (numpy, torch, etc).
 We put this dataset inside data folder.